 Recipes to try with oat fiber and oat bran

-Anthony’s Organic Oat Fiber gluten free
+- Anthony’s Organic Oat Fiber is gluten-free

-Lupin flour is made from lupin beans and are used to make great lupin flour keto biscuits.
+Lupin flour is made from lupin beans and is used to make great lupin flour keto biscuits.
 If you are sensitive to legumes, you may need to pass on this flour.
 Otherwise, lupin flour is super low in carbs and nutritious.

 Be aware that when you mix this flour, it has a strong smell, but the smell disappears as you cook it.
 Most people like it as well or better than coconut flour in terms of how it tastes and it has a nice texture.